Animals in Supportive Roles

-- Amount of Schooling: An assistance dog should be given a minimum of 120 hours of schooling over a period of 6 months or more.
+Schooling: A service dog should be given a minimum of 120 hours of schooling over a period of 6 months or more.
 At least 30 hours should be devoted to outings that will prepare the dog to work obediently and unobtrusively in public places.

-- Obedience Training: A dog must master the basic obedience skills (sit, stay, come, down, heel) and a dropped leash recall in a store in response to verbal commands and/or hand signals.
+Obedience Training: A service dog must master the basic obedience skills (sit, stay, come, down, heel) and a dropped leash recall in a store in response to verbal commands and/or hand signals.

-- Manners: A dog must acquire proper social behavior skills.
+Manners: A service dog must acquire proper social behavior skills.

-- Disability Related Tasks: The dog must be individually trained to perform identifiable tasks on command or cue for the benefit of the disabled human partner.
+Disability-Related Tasks: The service dog must be individually trained to perform identifiable tasks on command or cue for the benefit of the disabled human partner.
 This includes alerting to sounds, medical problems, certain scents like peanuts or situations if training is involved.

-- A Trainer’s Responsibilities: Trainers function as ambassadors for the assistance dog movement.
+Trainers: Trainers function as ambassadors for the service dog movement.
 This includes a disabled owner trainer, a provider’s staff or a volunteer with a puppy or adult dog “in training.”
-It also includes an assistance dog partner or able bodied facilitator helping a disabled loved one to keep up an assistance dog’s training.
+It also includes a service dog partner or able-bodied facilitator helping a disabled loved one to keep up a service dog’s training.

 Emotional Support Animal Resources

-What is a Therapy Dog?
-Therapy Dogs also receive extensive training but have a completely different type of job from service dogs.
+Therapy dogs receive extensive training, similar to service dogs, but have a completely different type of job.
 Their responsibilities are to provide psychological or physiological therapy to individuals other than their handlers, who are usually their owners.
 These dogs have stable temperaments and friendly, easy-going personalities.
 Typically, they visit various institutions like hospitals, schools, hospices, psychotherapy offices, nursing homes and more.
-Unlike service dogs, Therapy Dogs are encouraged to socialize and interact with a variety of people while they’re on-duty.
-Therapy Dogs are only allowed to go where other dogs are allowed, or may be invited to visit facilities that do not otherwise permit dogs.
+Unlike service dogs, therapy dogs are encouraged to socialize and interact with a variety of people while they’re on-duty.
+Therapy dogs are only allowed to go where other dogs are allowed, or may be invited to visit facilities that do not otherwise permit dogs.

-What does Therapy Dog certification require?
-There is no recognized Therapy Dog certification.
+There is no recognized therapy dog certification.
 However, each organization defines its own criteria.
-San Diego Humane Society certifies Canine Ambassador volunteers that participate in our Pet-Assisted Therapy program and other community events.
+San Diego Humane Society certifies Canine Ambassador Volunteers that participate in our Pet-Assisted Therapy program and other community events.

 - Humans must be 21 years of age or older

-- Dogs must be more than 1 year old
+- Dog must be more than 1 year old

-- Dog must be healthy and visits the veterinarian annually
+- Dog must be healthy and visit the veterinarian annually

 - Dog must be spayed or neutered